 The best outcome will always stem from a systematic approach that seeks to understand and address the underlying causes and triggers of agitation, and then implements and evaluates both behavioral and pharmacologic approaches, with a clear eye on safety.

 Dr Agronin is a geriatric psychiatrist and currently serves as the Senior Vice President for Behavioral Health and the Chief Medical office at MIND Institute at Miami Jewish Health in Miami, FL.
-He is the author of The Dementia Caregiver: A Guide to Caring for Someone with Alzheimer's Disease and Other Neurocognitive Disorders.
-Dr Agronin was a speaker at the 2019 Psych Congress in San Diego, CA, in a presentation titled “Behavioral and pharmacologic approaches to agitation and dementia associated with major neurocognitive disorders.”
+He is the author of The Dementia Caregiver: A Guide to Caring for Someone with Alzheimer’s Disease and Other Neurocognitive Disorders.
+Dr Agronin was a speaker at the 2019 Psych Congress in San Diego, CA, he presented “Behavioral and Pharmacologic Approaches to Agitation and Dementia Associated with Major Neurocognitive Disorders.”